Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Background

-These realisations have prompted recent efforts into variance lower bounds for sub-regions of quantum landscapes.
+These realizations have prompted recent efforts into variance lower bounds for sub-regions of quantum landscapes.
 Early work investigated small angle initializations for the hardware efficient variational ansatz~\cite{zhang2022escaping,shi2024avoiding,park2024hardware,cao2024exploiting, xin2024improve} and Hamiltonian variational ansatz~\cite{park2023hamiltonian, mele2022avoiding}.
-Subsequent work derived bounds for iterative learning schemes in the context of variational quantum simulation~\cite{valls2024variational}.
-These approaches have recently been unified in Ref.~\cite{mhiri2024general}.
+Subsequent work derived bounds for iterative learning schemes in the context of variational quantum simulation~\cite{puig2024variational}, as well as for ground state preparation~\cite{puig2026warm}.
+These approaches have recently been unified in Ref.~\cite{mhiri2025unifying} and further extended to generative modeling with a nonlinear loss in Ref.~\cite{lerch2026iqp}.
 Common to all these works is the observation that it is possible to guarantee landscape variances that vanish at worst polynomially in the number of trainable parameters in special sub-regions that have a radius that shrinks polynomially in the number of parameters.

 In parallel to this line of work, it has been observed that there is a strong correlation between being able to prove that a variational quantum landscape is barren plateau free (i.e, proving that the variance of expectation values vanishes, at worst, polynomially) and the ability to create a classical surrogate for that landscape~\cite{cerezo2023does}.
 Here we demonstrate that in all the reduced parameter regimes where it is possible to provide polynomial (in $n$ or $\nparams$) lower bounds on the variance of the expectation value, it is possible to construct a classical surrogate of the expectation value landscape.